 Don't include anything in your presentation that you don't personally believe.
 If you're mouthing company rhetoric, it will show in your posture and tone of voice and can kill your sale on the spot.
 On the other hand, your sincerity can be more convincing than the specific words you choose.

-Powerpoint can be either a fantastic way to convey information or a speedy way to put participants to sleep in their chairs.
+Powerpoint can be either a fantastic way to convey information or a speedy way to put participants to sleep.
 The results depend largely on how well the presenter followed these basic Powerpoint rules.